SUG-8/DjangoWebsite/README.md

   - Uses a dropdown menu to navigate between pages.

 - ✅ **Static Files Integration**
-  - CSS, images, and JS are connected using Django’s static files system for consistent styling.
+  - CSS, images are connected using Django’s static files system for consistent styling.

 ---